silentgameplays/Simple-Arch-Linux-Setup/README.md

 * dmesg | grep -e DMAR -e IOMMU
 # Check NVIDIA version:
 * nvidia-smi -q | grep "VBIOS Version"
-# Donwlaod VBIOS and check other more complex tutorials on further steps,this is not recommended,it can cause issues,not all VBIOSES are supported,etc.
+# Download VBIOS and check other more complex tutorials on further steps,this is not recommended,it can cause issues,not all VBIOSES are supported,etc.
 * https://www.techpowerup.com/vgabios/

-# NB if having trouble with GNOME Disks Utility recognizing the NTFS file format
+# NB if having trouble with GNOME Disks Utility or any other utility recognizing the NTFS file format
 * sudo pacman -S ntfs-3g

 # (optional) Install Nvidia shadowplay for obs on Arch
 * # Get nvidia-patch: https://github.com/keylase/nvidia-patch
 * Extract and go to the folder